rushdina/trivia-quizzical/README.md

 ## 🧠 Challenges Encountered

-- **Handling API tokens & limits**: Tokens expired or ran out, causing errors.
-Rapid consecutive requests also triggered `429 Too Many Requests`.
+- **API Tokens & Rate Limits**: Empty/expired tokens and rapid requests caused errors (`429`).
-  - Resolution: Implemented a workflow to fetch a new token when expired, reset token when all questions were used, and added a small delay (1 second) before each fetch to avoid hitting rate limits.
+  - Solution: Automatically fetched a new token, reset after all questions are used, and added a 1-second delay between requests.
-- **State Management**: : Coordinating multiple state variables while avoiding unnecessary re-renders and stale values.
+- **State Management**: Avoided unnecessary re-renders and stale values with multiple state variables.
-  - Resolution: Structured `useEffect` with proper dependencies and passed the token explicitly to async fetch functions.
+  - Solution: Structured `useEffect` with proper dependencies and passed token explicitly to async fetches.
-- **Shuffling and Formatting Questions**: API responses needed consistent formatting, and answers had to be shuffled while ensuring React re-renders correctly.
+- **Shuffling and Formatting Questions**: API responses needed consistent formatting, and answers had to be shuffled.
-  - Resolution: Created a formatting function that applied `Fisher-Yates shuffle` and mapped the API response into a reusable structure for the component.
+  - Solution: Created a reusable function with `Fisher-Yates shuffle` to format questions.
-- **Check Answers**: Verify selected answers with the correct ones.
+- **Check Answers**: Verify selected answers against correct ones.
-  - Resolution: Iterates through all questions, finds the selected answer object, and checks its `isCorrect` property to calculate the score.
+  - Solution: Iterates through all questions, finds the selected answer object, and checks its `isCorrect` property to calculate the score.
-- **Refactor**: `Questions.jsx` component was handling too many responsibilities (fetching API data, managing tokens, formatting questions, and rendering UI).
+- **Refactor**: `Questions.jsx` handled too many responsibilities.
 Hard to maintain.
-  - Resolution: Split API fetching, formatting, and UI into separate api, utils, and reusable components respectively.
+  - Solution: Split logic into `api`, `utils`, and reusable UI components.

 ## 📚 What I Learned

 - Managing multiple React states and async operations.
 - Managing API tokens, rate limits, and error recovery.
 - Formatting and shuffling API data for dynamic UI updates.